Storm surge: Historic storm surges

 The deadliest storm surge on record was the 1970 Bhola cyclone, which killed up to 500,000 people in the area of the Bay of Bengal.
 The low-lying coast of the Bay of Bengal is particularly vulnerable to surges caused by tropical cyclones.
 The deadliest storm surge in the twenty-first century was caused by Cyclone Nargis, which killed more than 138,000 people in Myanmar in May 2008.
-The next deadliest in this century was caused by Typhoon Haiyan (Yolanda), which killed more than 6,000 people in the central Philippines in 2013. and resulted in economic losses estimated at $14 billion (USD).
+The next deadliest in this century was caused by Typhoon Haiyan (Yolanda), which killed more than 6,000 people in the central Philippines in 2013 and resulted in economic losses estimated at US$14 billion.

 The 1900 Galveston hurricane, a Category 4 hurricane that struck Galveston, Texas, drove a devastating surge ashore; between 6,000 and 12,000 people died, making it the deadliest natural disaster ever to strike the United States.

 The highest storm tide noted in historical accounts was produced by the 1899 Cyclone Mahina, estimated at almost 44 ft at Bathurst Bay, Australia, but research published in 2000 concluded that the majority of this likely was wave run-up because of the steep coastal topography.
 However, much of this storm surge was likely due to Mahina's extreme intensity, as computer modeling required an intensity of 880 mbar (the same intensity as the lowest recorded pressure from the storm) to produce the recorded storm surge.
 In the United States, one of the greatest recorded storm surges was generated by Hurricane Katrina on August 29, 2005, which produced a maximum storm surge of more than 28 ft in southern Mississippi, with a storm surge height of 27.8 ft in Pass Christian.
 Another record storm surge occurred in this same area from Hurricane Camille in 1969, with a storm tide of 24.6 ft, also at Pass Christian.
 A storm surge of 14 ft occurred in New York City during Hurricane Sandy in October 2012.